-- For fish less than four-inches long - Feed at least three times each day until the fish's stomach look somewhat rounded.
+- For fish less than four-inches long: Feed at least three times each day until the fish's stomach looks somewhat rounded.
 This should be no more than three minutes per feeding session.
 Feed about three to four pellets at a time and wait until they are finished before you add more pellets.

 Feeding Adult Oscars